stackotter/delta-client/README.md

 Delta Client is an open source rewrite of Minecraft Java Edition written in Swift (and a bit of C for performance).

-Eventually the project may be ported to iOS and iPadOS and maybe AppleTV to allow playing on Java Edition on platforms normally limited to Bedrock Edition
+In the future the project will support iOS and iPadOS and maybe AppleTV to allow playing on Java Edition on platforms normally limited to Bedrock Edition.

+The focus of this project is to provide a significantly more performant Minecraft Java Edition compatible client for macOS (and one at all for iOS).

 ## Metrics

 Here's a list of the client's current numbers when run on my 2020 dual-core Intel i5 MacBook Air with 8gb of ram;

-- launch time: 0.7s avg
+- launch time: 0.85s avg
-  - vanilla Minecraft takes around 40s to launch on my laptop on average (47x slower)
+  - vanilla minecraft: 40s (47x slower)
 - first launch time: 35s avg
-  - most of this time is downloading the assets from mojang. which means this time could vary significantly depending on how good your internet is (mine's bad)
-  - the rest of this time is mostly processing block model json files (the processed block models are cached for subsequent launches so this only needs to be done once)
+  - highly dependent on internet speed
 - ram usage on home screen: 40mb avg
-  - about the same as Vanilla Minecraft currently
+  - about the same as vanilla minecraft
+- ram usage in game: just under 100mb
-- time taken to join server and have rendering: 1s
+- time taken to join server: 1s
-  - vanilla Minecraft is pretty random on this so it's hard to compare
+  - vanilla minecraft takes around 2-3s
-  - and Delta Client currently only renders one chunk so it's a pretty unfair comparison anyway
+  - Delta Client currently only renders one chunk so it's a pretty unfair comparison anyway
-- app size: 12mb
+- app size: 14.5mb
   - i currently only use two external libraries; Zip (for extracting assets from the client jar) and SwiftProtobuf (for caching)
   - i may make my own fork of Zip to only include what i need but in comparison to SwiftProtobuf (which is pretty small anyway) it's tiny so it's probably not that worth it